univention/univention-corporate-server/doc/manual/user-management/umc.rst

        Further details on the password policies for users can be found in :ref:`users-passwords`.

-   * - Primary e-mail address (mailbox)
+   * - Primary email address (mailbox)
-     - The e-mail address of the user is declared here, see :ref:`mail-management-users`.
+     - The email address of the user is declared here, see :ref:`mail-management-users`.

    * - Display name